Raiders Running Back Josh Jacobs is the Cherry on Top

 On the other hand, how effective does the offense become once the ground game is present?

-While Barber’s numbers are similar to Jacobs numbers in Week 1 against the Baltimore Ravens, rushing 34 yards in 10 carries, this is also Jacobs performance not at 100%.
+While Barber’s numbers are similar to Jacobs' numbers in Week one against the Baltimore Ravens, rushing 34 yards in 10 carries, this is also Jacobs performance not at 100 percent.

-This means once Jacobs is back 100%, the offense should be quite literally stacked.
+This means once Jacobs is healthy, the offense should be quite literally stacked.

 Unlike last season, the Raiders are no longer relying on the ground game to start the offense and open receiving options.